QuaCaTeam/quaca/docs/tutorials/mainfile.md

 4. Check the results.

 ## 1. Register a new executable
-Let us look at the subfolders of `quaca/`.
+Let us have a look at the subfolders of `quaca/`:
 ```
     quaca/
     ├── app